tkodimac/power_memory_java/README.md

 - Insertion of images on the cards as background was a challenge as the text where appearing on the image.
 This was fixed by disenabling the image from the card.
 - Cards revealed texts that were overlapping the card margin when the tab was minimized.
 It was resolved by changing the words with short words that could fit in the cards even when minimized.
 - Faced a problem when creating the timer for the game so that the user would enjoy a time-based game. the specific problem was with the logic of the timer and how to link the function of the timer to the logic function.
 I finally managed to overcome it by watching YouTube videos and advice from my mentor.
+- header and footer not within the window bar view. tried to adjust the width and height of the Header, Main and Footer but still the page was showing incorrectly.
+I finally had to write a small code on the Java script which fixed the problem.

 ## Deployment